ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 }
 ```

-The factory methods do not have to be static.
+Further the error factory methods do not have to be static.
-You can also use the `IPayloadErrorFactory<TError, TException>` interface, to define factory methods.
+You can also use the `IPayloadErrorFactory<TError, TException>` interface, to define instance error factory methods.
+This also enables you to use dependency injection with your factory class.

 ```csharp
 public class CreateUserErrorFactory